HongliangLiang/tsis.github.io/index.md

 # Trusted Software and Intelligent System Lab.

-TSIS Lab aims to tap the potential of students, cultivate outstanding talents, and contribute to serving the society.
+TSIS Lab aims to tap the potentials of students, cultivate outstanding talents, and contribute to serving the society.

-We think: Software systems are the work of people and should be their friends.
-They should be as correct, secure, reliable and intelligent as possible.
-Compared with the upper applications, the above characteristics of the fundamental software of modern computing and communication platforms are particularly important.
+Our goal: Software systems are artifacts of people and should be friends of people.
+Therefore, they should be as **correct, secure, reliable and intelligent** as possible.
+Compared with the upper applications, the above characteristics of the **fundamental software systems** for modern computing and communication are particularly important.

 ## Professors